Algebras with a negation map: *Appendix A: Major examples of hypergroups and hyperfields and their power sets

 \item The phase hyperfield.
 Let $S^1$ denote the complex unit circle, together with the center $\{ 0 \}$, and take $\tT = S^1 .$ Points $a$ and $b$ are \textbf{antipodes} if $a = -b.$ Multiplication is defined as usual (so corresponds on $S^1$ to addition of angles).
 We call an arc from $a$ to $b$ of less than 180 degrees \textbf{short}, and denote it as $\overline{(a,b)}$.
-The hypersum is given by Then $\tT$ is a hyperfield (satisfying Property P) called the \textbf{phase hyperfield}.
+The hypersum is given by Then $\tTz$ is a hyperfield called the \textbf{phase hyperfield}.

-This has several very interesting properties, which we consider.
-At the power set level, given $T_1,T_2 \subseteq S^1$, one of which having at least two points, we define $T_1 \boxplus T_2$ to be the union of all (short) arcs from a point of $T_1$ to a non-antipodal point in $T_2$ (which together makes a connected arc), together with $ \{ \zero \}$ if $T_2$ contains an antipode of $T_1$.
-Thus the system spanned by $\tT$ is not meta-tangible, and its elements can be described as follows:
+At the power set level, given $T_1,T_2 \subseteq S^1$, one of which containing at least two points, we define $T_1 \boxplus T_2$ to be the union of all (short) arcs from a point of $T_1$ to a non-antipodal point in~$T_2$ (which together make a connected arc), together with $ \{ \zero \}$ if $T_2$ contains an antipode of $T_1$.
+Thus the system $\mathcal A$ spanned by $\tT$ is not metatangible; the sum of two distinct points of~$\tT$ is never in~$\tT$, so this is as far from metatangible as one can get.
+Its negation map is of the second kind.